Irish citizens applying for driving licences from abroad

 January 21st, 2014

-“As driving instructors in Ireland we always come across people from other countries going through the process of getting a driving license in Ireland.
-But what of the Irish people who have moved away and are going through this process in another country”
+“As driving instructors in Ireland we always come across people from other countries getting a driving license in Ireland.
+But what of the Irish people who have moved away and are Irish citizens applying for driving licences from abroad”

 Licensing laws across the EU require that, to be entitled to a licence, you must be ‘normally resident’ in the country granting the licence.
 This rule has not changed in recent times.
+This article is for Irish citizens applying for driving licences from abroad.
 Applying that rule on the ground, the term ‘normally resident’ is generally considered as the place where a person usually lives, for at least 185 days in each calendar year, because of personal and work ties, or, in the case of a person with no work ties, because of personal ties which show close links between that person and the place where he or she is living.